Summer 2017 | July 14-16 & August 11-13 at Yoga Heights in Washington D.C.

 Winter 2018 | Jan 12-14 & Feb 9-11 | at Dhyana Yoga Arts in Chester, NJ

-This in depth, comprehensive 85 hour, Yoga Alliance Certified training is for those who want to confidently and responsibly dive into the world of conscious birthing and prenatal yoga and work with this very special population.
+This is an in depth, comprehensive 85 hour, Yoga Alliance Certified training is for those who want to confidently and responsibly dive into the world of conscious birthing and prenatal yoga and work with this very special population.
 At Prenatal Yoga Center, we have developed a system of teaching using our unique three pronged approach to prenatal yoga.
 We are excited to share our philosophy and teaching with you.

 At Prenatal Yoga Center, we have developed a system of teaching using our unique three pronged approach to prenatal yoga: